firo1919/firo1919/README.md

 # Firomsa Assefa

 👋 Hi there!
-I'm Firomsa Assefa, a Computer Science and Engineering student at Adama Science and Technology University in Ethiopia. 🌱 I'm passionate about Linux , Java and open-source projects, and I'm constantly learning and improving my skills.
-My goal is to become a proficient Java developer. 💻 I love collaborating with like-minded individuals and contributing to meaningful projects.
+I'm Firomsa Assefa, a Computer Science and Engineering student at Adama Science and Technology University in Ethiopia.
+I love collaborating with like-minded individuals and contributing to meaningful projects.
 Feel free to check out my repositories and connect with me!.
 Let's build something awesome together!

 ### Social media: 📡